JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 Total: 8 × 0.116 = **+0.928**

 ### 2 Ark Animals (50,000) - covenant protection

+Context: The covenant extended to the animals preserved in the ark, ensuring their continued existence.

 - ΔOS = +0.20 (Promise of stability)
 - VSA (Basic) = 0.20